LowriWilliams/my_academic_website/content/slides/IPPP Internal Seminar/index.md

 ---

+<b> Scattering equations and Riemann sphere </b>

 The backbone of the CHY formalism are the scattering equations:

 <font size=5>
 $f\_a (z, k) \equiv \sum\limits_{b \in A \backslash \\{a\\}} \frac{k\_a \cdot k\_b}{z\_a - z\_b} = 0, \qquad \forall a \in A = \\{1, \dots, n\\}$